tschoof/notatort/_posts/2014-04-28-the-iron-giant.md

 ## \#notatort CW 18
 # The Iron Giant \(1999\)

 Yes, this is a children's movie.
 It tanked at the box office, but is now considered a classic.
 It's set in the cold war, and it's made by Brad Bird, who went on to make *The Incredibles*.
 We may also witness Vin Diesel's greatest contribution to film and society – he's the voice of the Iron Giant himself.

+The second half of [this *The Incomparable* episode](http://5by5.tv/incomparable/74) is all about this movie.

 After this, #notatort is going on Hiatus!